What is Interstitial Cystitis / Painful Bladder Syndrome?

 Treatment - Electrical Nerve Stimulation

 TENS is relatively inexpensive and allows the patient to take an active part in treatment.
 Within some guidelines, the patient decides when, how long, and at what intensity, TENS will be used.
-It has been most helpful in relieving pain and decreasing frequency in patients with Hunners ulcers.
-If TENS is going to help, improvement is usually apparent in 3 to 4 months.
+It has been most helpful in relieving pain and decreasing frequency in patients with Hunner's ulcers.
+If TENS is going to help, improvement is usually apparent within three to four months.

 Treatment - Drugs

-Aspirin and ibuprofen may be a first line of defence against mild discomfort.
+Aspirin and ibuprofen may be the first line of defence against mild discomfort.
 Doctors may recommend other drugs to relieve pain.
-Although the latter takes between 2 and 4 months for the pain to subside and up to 6 months to alleviate all symptoms.
+Although the latter takes between two and four months for the pain to subside and up to six months to alleviate all symptoms.

 There is no scientific evidence linking diet to IC / PBS, but many doctors and patients find that alcohol, tomatoes, spices, chocolate, caffeinated and citrus beverages, and high-acid foods may contribute to bladder irritation and inflammation.
 Some patients also note that their symptoms worsen after eating or drinking products containing artificial sweeteners.